brentgroves/repsys/research/m_z/virtualization/networking/namespaces/veths/veths_and_namespaces.md

 # verify
 list rules by specification
+# Purpose: The -S option is used to show the current iptables rules in a format that is easy to read and understand, and that can be used to recreate the rules if needed.
+# iptables-legacy -t nat -S only microk8s uses these older tables.

 sudo iptables -t nat -S
 # Warning: iptables-legacy tables present, use iptables-legacy to see them
 -P PREROUTING ACCEPT